 I’ve been playing around with steel cut oats lately and I love their chewier and more hearty texture compared to old fashioned oats.
 I decided to try my hand at The Kitchn’s techinique for overnight steel cut oats so I didn’t have to wait 20-30 minutes for them to cook.
 I mean, that’s just a little too long to wait for breakfast in the morning.

-Here’s the deal: you add the steel cut oats and water to a pot and bring it to a simmer.
+Here’s the deal: for this overnight cinnamon apple steel cut oatmeal, you add the steel cut oats and water to a pot and bring it to a simmer.
 Let it boil for one minute and then take it off the heat, put a lid on it, and go to bed.
 When you wake up in the morning and make your way to the kitchen, you first pour a cup of coffee, and then add some spices and milk to your pot, bring it up to heat, and cook it until you have your desired oatmeal consistency, about 5-10 minutes.

 You could leave it at that and just sprinkle some nuts on top but I also sauteed some chopped apple in butter and cinnamon to put on top.
 It was like eating apple pie for breakfast.